AgileVentures/hawaiidoh/readme.md

 To run the program locally, go into the parent directory (depthealth) and ensure you have a python cli environment installed properly.

+The following libraries need to be installed as well: boto dj-storages dj_database_url dj_static

+Depending on OS, the easiest way is either:

+sudo pip install <package_name>
+or
+sudo easy_install <package_name>

+(for Windows users, PATH changes need to be made)

 From the parent directory, write the following commands in command prompt or terminal:

 python manage.py makemigrations